Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories

 Building on earlier work by Ginsparg and Wilson \cite{GW}, by Kaplan \cite{DWF}, and by Narayanan and Neuberger \cite{NNchiralPRL,NNchiralNPB,HNoverlap,HNGW}, L\"uscher successfully constructed anomaly-free abelian chiral gauge theories, while requiring one new algebraic constraint on the fermion spectrum beyond the familiar anomaly-cancellation condition \cite{MLabelian}.
 As for nonabelian chiral gauge theories, he was able to define them to all orders in lattice perturbation theory \cite{MLnonabelian,MLpertth}.

 A second approach is being pursued by Kaplan and collaborators.
 In this approach, the chiral fermions reside on a four-dimensional boundary of a five-dimensional space, with massive fermion degrees of freedom inside the five-dimensional bulk.
-The dynamical gauge field lives on the same boundary as the chiral fermions, and is extended into the five-dimensional bulk via (gauge covariant) gradient flow.
-The goal of the gradient flow is to damp the gauge field such that, when the fermion spectrum is anomaly free, the long-distance physics would originate exclusively from the coupling of the gauge field to the chiral fermions.
-Concrete realization of this approach were proposed in a domain-wall fermion setup \cite{GK1,GK2}, and more recently in a disk setup \cite{Kd,KSr1}.
+The dynamical gauge field lives on the same boundary as the chiral fermions, and is extended into the five-dimensional bulk via a classical differential equation, for which the dynamical four-dimensional gauge field provides the boundary values.
+The goal is to dampen the gauge field inside the five-dimensional bulk such that, when the fermion spectrum is anomaly free, the long-distance physics would originate exclusively from the coupling of the dynamical gauge field to the chiral fermions at the boundary.
+Concrete realizations of this approach were proposed in a domain-wall fermion setup \cite{GK1,GK2}, and more recently in a disk setup \cite{Kd,KSr1}.
 The scope of this approach is presently under investigation \cite{GScrnt,KSr2}.

 A third approach, which we have pursued, is the gauge-fixing approach.
 The chiral gauge invariance is explicitly broken on the lattice.
 Gauge invariance and (conjecturally) unitarity are restored only in the continuum limit, provided that the fermion spectrum is anomaly free.
 The inclusion of a suitable gauge-fixing lattice action, as well as, in the nonabelian case, ghost fields, ensures the existence of a novel critical point where the target chiral gauge theory can be defined \cite{YS95,GFaction,BGSphase,BGSPRL,BGSlat97b,FNV,nachgt}.
 The current challenges of this approach have to do primarily with the dynamics of the gauge-fixing sector in the nonabelian case \cite{gtilde,dimtrans}.